-- If an individual has complained to the Council, Police or a Registered Housing Provider (social landlord) about three separate incidents in the last six months and they consider there has been no action taken. - If five individuals in the local community have complained separately to the Council, Police or Registered Housing Provider (social landlord) in the last six months about similar incidents of antisocial behaviour and they consider no action has been taken.
+- If an individual has complained to the Council, Police or a Registered Housing Provider (social landlord) about three separate incidents in the last six months and they consider there has been no action taken. - If five individuals in the local community have complained separately to the Council, Police or Registered Housing Provider (social landlord) in the last six months about similar incidents of anti-social behaviour and they consider no action has been taken.

-On receipt of a trigger LBBD partnership will acknowledge receipt within 2 working days, research and have a case review or take to the VOLT ASB meeting within 10 working days.
-If it is upheld there will be a multi agency action plan put into place, the complainant/s written to to agree action plan and the appropriate information recorded onto police and LBBD systems.
-If it is not upheld the complainant/s will be written to with an option to appeal through the Community Safety Forum.
+On receipt of a trigger LBBD partnership will acknowledge receipt within two working days, research and have a case review or take to the monthly, Victim, Offender, Location, Time (VOLT) ASB meeting within 10 working days.
+If it is upheld there will be a multi agency action plan put into place, the complainant (so) written to agree action plan and the appropriate information recorded onto police and LBBD systems.
+If it is not upheld the complainant (so) will be written to with an option to appeal through the Community Safety Forum.
 The activity and actions we receive around the Community Trigger will be monitored by the Community Safety Forum and Safer Neighbourhood Board.
-For the purpose of the community trigger, antisocial behaviour is defined as behaviour that is likely to cause harassment, alarm or distress to any member of the public.
+For the purpose of the community trigger, anti-social behaviour is defined as behaviour that is likely to cause harassment, alarm or distress to any member of the public.